HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 • finish

-Then open the program
+Then opens the program

 • Raspberry Pi configuration

-Change to the tab
+In the displayed window, switch to the tab

 • interfaces

-Log in to the NodeRed configuration interface
+Log into the NodeRed configuration interface

-Before you can edit your NodeRed configuration you must - if activated - first log in to the NodeRed configuration interface.
+Before you can edit your NodeRed configuration, you must - if activated - first log into the NodeRed configuration interface.

-View of the login screen.
-Here you have to enter the login details that you entered during the configuration of the login.
-Information about this can be found in the article NodeRed - User Login Setup.
+View of the login dialog.
+Here you have to enter the login data that you specified during the configuration of the login.
+You can find information about this in the article NodeRed - set up user login.

-Installation of the required nodes
+Installation of the required node

 In order for NodeRed to be able to communicate with your already connected MPR121, you must first install the node "node-red-contrib-mpr121".
 How you can install a node is in the article NodeRed - Install new nodes described.